Hosting and publishing a website on the internet used to be quite a task back in the day.

 Luckily, that has all changed with the advent of free and simple static site hosting services like GitHub Pages.
-In this article, we’ll look at how easy it is to set up Github Pages and show you how you can use it to host your very first website!
+In this article, we’ll look at how easy it is to set up Github Pages and use it to host a website for free!

 By the end of this article, you’ll have your very first website live on the internet that you can share with anyone who has an internet connection.
 We’ve broken our guide down into four simple steps: